Reminder Advertising: The Secret Weapon for Brand Domination

 6. Include a Clear Call-to-Action

 What do you want the viewer to do after seeing your ad?
-Make it crystal clear and easy to do.
+Make it crystal clear and straightforward.

 7. Test, Test, Test

-Never assume you've got it right the first time.
-Constantly test different versions of your ads to see what works best.
+Never assume you’ve got it right the first time.
+Continuously test different versions of your ads to determine which one works best.

 Real-World Examples: Reminder Advertising Done Right